marcotrosi/C/003_binary_and_hex_number_system/README.md

 That's it.
 Done.

+## Converting decimals

+We learned how the number systems are build and how we can convert a hex or binary number to decimal.
+What about the other direction?
+How can we convert a decimal value to hex or binary?
+I know two methods which I want to show you with examples for hex and binary.

+### Method 1 to Binary - (converting in your head)

+This method requires that you know the values for each binary position.
+Here the values as a reminder from position 7 to 0.

+    128, 64, 32, 16, 8, 4, 2, 1

+Here an example with 8 bits to keep it simple.
+As we know from the datatypes chapter unsigned integer can hold max the decimal value 255.
+So let’s select a random number between 0 and 255 and convert to binary.

+    97

+First we have to determine the biggest bit position value that fully fits into 97. super simple - it’s 64.
+128 would be too big and the next in the list is 64.
+Now we just calculate the rest to 97.
+That’s 33. which next value fits into 33?
+The 32.
+Rest is 1.
+And for that we also have a bit.
+So at the end we have 64+32+1, at looking at the binary values this means `01100001`.

+This was method 1 in a very human logical way, which can be done in your head easily and especially easy with 8 bits only, and because binary has only two states per bit - either the bit is 1 and you add the value, or the bit is 0 so you don’t add it.
+But there is also a mathematical way for which I quickly need to remind or teach you how to divide with rest/remainder.

+#### Dividing with rest/remainder

+What does it mean dividing with rest?
+Here some quick examples.
+The value right from the R is the rest or remainder.

+    5/2 = 2 R 1

+Theoretically this would 2.5 if we would divide with real numbers.
+But we only take the integer part, which is 2.
+This is like 4/2 and the rest/remainder to 5 is 1.
+But I think you learned that in school before you learned fractions or real numbers.
+Here some more examples using this method.
+Try to understand them, because we will need this now a lot.

+    7/2  = 3 R 1
+    8/2  = 4 R 0
+    3/5  = 0 R 3
+    10/4 = 2 R 2

+### Method 1 to Binary

+Now we try method 1 in a mathematical way, like a formula that can be turned into a software algorithm.
+For this we need to divide with rest/remainder.
+For method 1 we first have to divide our decimal value with all the binary values starting with the highest, and then we continue to always divide the rest/remainder until the rest/remainder is 0.

+    97/128 = 0 R 97
+    97/64  = 1 R 33
+    33/32  = 1 R 1
+    1/16   = 0 R 1
+    1/8    = 0 R 1
+    1/4    = 0 R 1
+    1/2    = 0 R 1
+    1/1    = 1 R 0

+Do you see that all numbers before the R are only 0 or 1?
+This is actually our result, and we just have to read the bits top-down left from the R.

+    01100001

+That was easy.
+Let's quickly check if it is correct.
+Which bits are set to 1?
+The bits at position 6, 5 and 1, which means `64+32+1=97`.
+We can also easily see that in the division above.

+### Method 1 to Hex

+Same method can be used if we want to convert to Hex.
+We again use some random value.
+For example ...

+    3000

+Looking at the Hex value list ...

+    4096, 256, 16, 1

+... we can see 4 digits are enough for this value 3000.

+Let’s start dividing ...

+    3000/4006 = 0  R 3000
+    3000/256  = 11 R 184
+    184/16    = 11 R 8
+    8/1       = 8  R 0

+Simply reading the values top-down.

+    0 11 11 8
+    0  B  B 8
+    0x0BB8
+    0xBB8

+Okay cool, that worked too.

+The problem with method 1 is that you have to figure out with which value you need to start dividing.
+And this brings us to method 2.

+### Method 2 to Binary

+Using this method 2 you only need to know to which system you want to convert a value.
+If you want to convert to binary you have to divide by 2, if you want to convert to hex then you have to divide by 16.
+And again we divide with rest/remainder.
+After the first division we continue to divide the integer result until it's 0.

+Let’s use the same value 97 as before, so that you can see the differences and similarities.

+    97/2 = 48 R 1
+    48/2 = 24 R 0
+    24/2 = 12 R 0
+    12/2 = 6  R 0
+    6/2  = 3  R 0
+    3/2  = 1  R 1
+    1/2  = 0  R 1

+And now read the bits, but this time bottom to top and on the right side of R.

+Here one more example.
+The value is 213.

+    213/2 = 106 R 1
+    106/2 = 53  R 0
+    53/2  = 26  R 1
+    26/2  = 13  R 0
+    13/2  = 6   R 1
+    6/2   = 3   R 0
+    3/2   = 1   R 1
+    1/2   = 0   R 1

+Read bottom to top.

+    11010101

+### Method 2 to Hex

+Same principle, we just divide by 16.
+Let’s start directly with the same value 3000 as before.

+    3000/16 = 187 R 8
+    187/16  = 11  R 11
+    11/16   = 0   R 11

+Read the result right from the R bottom to top.

+    11 11 8
+    B  B  8
+    0xBB8

 > **Core Message**
 >
 > The values of each bit are simply 2^bitpos, and they are just doubling with every position.
 1, 2, 4, 8, 16, ...